hannutt/FlaskApi/README.md

 The checkbox option pretty text removes these characters using a for-loop and a javaScript replace methods

 JavaScript search function.
 The function uses the window.find method and highlights the found words in yellow. the function also stores the searched words in a table and displays them to the user.
-The function also shows some statistics about the searched words, for example the number of characters of the longest and shortest words and the number of characters of both words
+The function also shows some statistics about the searched words, for example the number of characters of the longest and shortest words and the number of characters of both words.

+ACCESS TO DATABASE IN MONGODB CLOUD ATLAS

+This feature is still under construction and for now it works as described below:

+On the home page, select the checkbox called Access to the Atlas database.
+After clicking, the program executes a javascript function that dynamically creates fields for username, password.
+Available databases and collections are automatically retrieved using the list_database_names method and placed in the drop-down menu.

+The values ​​of the input fields are obtained by the request.form.get method and stored in variables that are passed to the Python function that communicates with MongoDB Cloud Atlas.

+fill in the input fields and click the Connect button, and the Python function will send the username and password to the uri variable. if they match the IDs of Cloud Atlas, the user will see the contents of the collection they are looking for on a new html page.

 ACCESS THE DATABASE USING API ENDPOINT